jss367/jss367.github.io/_posts/2022-02-06-fastai-notes-and-thoughts.md

 learn.model.eval();
 ```

+## Versioning

+You have to be very careful with what versions of FastAI and Python you use.
+For example, if you trained a model using Python 3.8, it won't work if you try to use it in Python 3.10.

 ## Transitioning From FastAI Version 1

 For those of you who used the first version of FastAI, there are a lot of differences.
 When loading data, you might be looking for `DataBunch`es.
 Those no longer exist, but you will see similar functionality in the `DataBlock`s.
 Also, lots of smaller data classes, such as `ImageList` and `ImageImageList`, no longer exist.
 Check out my [data tutorial](https://jss367.github.io/fastai-data-tutorial-image-classification.html) to see how to work with `DataBlock`s.